ebolyen/4cscc-lab-manual-microbit-makecode/book/_build/html/_sources/lessons/lesson-02-onboard-components/04-lesson-04-light.md

 # Using the Light Sensor

 This section will focus on the micro:bit's light-sensing capabilities.
-The micro:bit has no dedicated light sensor, but the LED display can act like a primitive light sensor.
+Although the micro:bit has no dedicated light sensor, the LED display can act like a primitive light sensor.

 ![microbit-display](assets/microbit-display.png)